mihanizm56/fetch-api/README.md

 - Works in modern browsers and ie11
 - Provides two main classes for REST API - RestRequest and PureRestReques. <br/> The difference is in hard-structured responce format or not (both interfaces are the same)
+- Provides the ability to cancel the request by throwing the special event (ABORT_REQUEST_EVENT_NAME)

 #### Request input options: